 Sauer, C. Gemino, A. and Reich, B.H., 2007.
 The impact of size and volatility on IT project performance.
 Communications of the ACM, 50(11), pp.79-84.

 Carbone, T.A. and Tippett, D.D., 2004.
 Project risk management using the project risk FMEA.
-Engineering management journal, 16(4), pp.28-35.
+Engineering Management Journal, 16(4), pp.28-35.

 Ikediashi, D.I., Ogunlana, S.O., Boateng, P. and Okwuashi, O., 2012.
 Analysis of risks associated with facilities management outsourcing.
 Journal of Facilities Management.